-It's important to address opioid-induced constipation with lifestyle changes, even if medications are still needed.
+It's important to address opioid-induced constipation (OIC) with dietary and lifestyle changes, even if medications are still needed.
 Prevention is preferred over treatment, when possible; however, it is unlikely that dietary and lifestyle changes alone will prevent or treat OIC.
 It's best to start OIC prevention strategies when the opioid is initiated.

 Nondrug actions that can be added to OIC drug therapy to help prevent constipation when an opioid is started include:

 - increased fluid intake, especially water; drink at least four 8-ounce glasses of water daily